rootstrap/react-native-use-styles/USER_GUIDE.md

 ### Definition order

-All style definitions reused in other style definitions must be defined before; otherwise, you will end up with an undefined style.
+All style definitions reused in other style definitions must be defined (imported) before; otherwise, you will end up with an undefined style.
+You cannot use styles of something that is not yet defined.

 Let's take this example: